Call Today: 407-540-1551

 Lack of Lewd Intent

-It is a defense to the charge of Lewd and Lascivious Exhibition if it can be shown there was no intent to expose the child to the act that occurred.
+It is a defense to the charge of Lewd and Lascivious Exhibition if it can be shown there was no intent to expose the child to the sexual performance or sexual exposure that occurred.

 Prohibited Defenses to Lewd or Lascivious Exhibition

-• The child lied about his or her age
+• The child lied about his or her age; or

-• There was a bona fide belief the child was old enough to consent.
+• There was a bona fide belief the child was old enough to consent to the Lewd or Lascivious Exhibition.

 Contact Orlando Criminal Defense Attorney

-If you have been arrested or charged with Lewd and Lascivious Exhibition in Central Florida or the greater Orlando area, please contact Sex Crimes Defense Lawyer today.
+If you have been arrested or charged with the crime of Lewd or Lascivious Exhibition in Central Florida or the Greater Orlando area, contact Orlando Criminal Defense Lawyer today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.